arifdevopstech/aws-terraform-project/README.md

 Create a listener for the ALB.

 #### 2. Create Outputs
-Define outputs for your resources
+Define outputs for your resources.
+This output will provide the url for verifying load balancer service.